 Are you stuck in divorce purgatory?
 It’s that place where your marriage has died, but you’re not really sure what’s next for you.
 The end of a marriage is something that I don’t wish upon anyone, especially when there are children involved, but it is sometimes the necessary option.

-It’s hard for the ego to not get involved when going through the aftermath of a divorce.
-It’s as if you never knew your partner at all, and they act like they didn’t just share a life with you for so many years.
-All of a sudden you may not be a reliable and trustworthy parent any longer.
+It’s hard for the ego not to get involved when going through the aftermath of a divorce.
+It’s as if you never knew your partner at all.
+All of a sudden, you may not be a reliable and trustworthy parent any longer.
 Both parties start feeling like they need to “protect” themselves from the enemy.

-This is especially true for anyone dealing with a narcissistic ex.
-You can read my previous post about how to handle a narcissistic here https://marisalupocoaching.com/howtohandleanarcissist/ Or, like me you may be in and out of court, having to deal with court counsellors and judges tell you how to handle your own kids, using them as tools to win your battles.
-In these situations, things can get a little sticky, and finding your FLOW is the only way to give you back the peace you deserve.
+This may be especially true for anyone dealing with a narcissistic ex.
+You can read my previous post about how to handle a narcissistic here https://marisalupocoaching.com/howtohandleanarcissist/ Or, like me, you may be in and out of court, having to deal with court counselors and judges telling you how to handle your own kids, using them as tools to win your battles.
+In these situations, things can get a little sticky, and finding your FLOW is the only way to give you back the peace of mind you deserve.

 F is for FORGIVE

-It is very easy to get yourself into a victim mentality; the place where the other person did this to you, but the fact of the matter is you have choices, and it’s time to start making better ones.
+It’s very easy to get yourself into a victim mentality, the place where the other person did this to you, but the fact of the matter is you have choices, and it’s time to start making better ones.
 Being a victim will only render you powerless.
-I’m not asking that you don’t do what you need to do if you are in a volatile divorce that requires you to take the necessary action to defend yourself, but I am asking that you forgive someone that is unconscious.
+I’m not asking that you don’t do what you need to do if you are in a volatile divorce that requires you to take the necessary action to defend yourself, but I am asking that you forgive someone who’s unconscious.
 Forgiveness allows you to elevate yourself to a place where only love remains, and nothing else matters.

 L is for LET GO

-Don’t wait around for someone to pick up the pieces.
-Pick them up, and move on to the life you are destined for!
-This is the place you reclaim your voice and your power… remember those things you lost in your marriage?
-Letting go is so freeing to your soul.
-You will eventually see that you do not need to control and that letting go of the need to pull the strings is liberating.
+Don’t wait around for someone else to pick up the pieces.
+Pick them up, and move on to the life you deserve!
+It’s time to reclaim your voice and your power—remember those things you lost in your marriage?

 O is for OBSERVE

 Observe your thoughts.
 Your thoughts can easily take you down the rabbit hole after a divorce, or grow you to a level that you have never seen before.
 The choice is yours!
-If you stay stuck in the past on how things should have been, or how you should have handled things differently, you will never be able to get to a place of pure joy, and all you have accomplished is you shoudling all over yourself.
+If you stay stuck in the past on how things “should” have been, or how you “should” have handled matters differently, you will never be able to get to a place of pure joy, and all you have accomplished is you “shoudling” all over yourself.

-On the other hand, if you can take the lessons (which are abundant after a divorce) and learn to manage your thoughts and get the help you may need, you will be able to find the freedom that you surely deserve.
-Consciousness is key; be conscious of the stories that you create and the labels that you give to this experience.
-The lessons are neither good nor bad… they just are.
+On the other hand, if you can take the lessons (which are abundant after a divorce) and learn to manage your thoughts and get the help you may need, you will be able to find your spirit’s freedom.

 W is for WORK